• Skip to primary navigation

 Sugar Coated Cake Pan

-Preparing the cake batter:
+Preparing the Cake Batter

 Folding In Egg Whites

-Baking the Lamb Cake:
+Baking the Lamb Cake

-Place the (sprayed and sugared) front half of the lamb cake mold face down on a baking tray.
-Why face down?
 Because this ensures that during baking the cake will fill the entire front half of the mold.
 That means, no matter what you’ll have a pretty little lamb face to decorate.

-Baking the cake on its back can result in a face-less lamb.
-Nobody wants that.
-Now, fill the front half of the mold full of cake batter.
-And I do mean fill it.
+Fill the front half of the mold full of cake batter.
+And I do mean fill it!
 This recipe is pretty perfectly sized to fill the front half of my mold up to the top.
-This is good, this is right, this will lead to a perfectly proportioned lamb.

-Now, gently place some toothpicks into the head, ears, and neck of the lamb to create a little structural integrity.
 Push ‘em down into the batter just a smidge.
 These toothpicks will ensure that you won’t accidentally decapitate your lamb during de-panning, decorating, or transport.

 Cake Batter

-Place the back half of your mold onto the front and push it to secure.
 To make sure things are extra secure, wrap the mold in baker’s twine around the body and the head so it’s tight, tight, tight.

 Tips for baking the best cake